SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

    again with an *effective from* of 2020-02-07T00:00Z.
 In this configuration the computed aggregate from 2020-01-01T00:00Z to 2020-02-01T00:00Z will contain observations 1 and 2.
-From 2020-02-01T00:00Z to 2020-02-07T00:00Z the aggregate would contain observation 1.
-After 2020-02-07T00:00Z the aggregate would contain observations 1 and 2.
+From 2020-02-01T00:00Z to 2020-02-07T00:00Z the aggregate will contain observation 1.
+After 2020-02-07T00:00Z the aggregate will contain observations 1 and 2.

 3. Observation 2 was added with an incorrect *effective from* or did not contain the expected data.